AndnixSH/AndnixSH/README.md

 Android modder from Platinmods.com

-**For privacy and security reason, I do not use social medias, not even Youtube.
+For privacy and security reason, I don't use social medias, not even Youtube.
 So if you encounter my name "AndnixSH" on social medias, then it is likely to be fake.
-Block and report if you have seen them.**
+Block and report if you have seen them.
+For contact, visit my website

 ### Repos